 Running is an accessible sport.
 It requires minimal equipment and no lessons.
 Lace up your running shoes and head out the door.

-Running is also a physically hard activity.
+Running is also a physically taxing activity.
 Sometimes it can be difficult to find the motivation to get in your daily run.
-This is especially true if you are deep into training for a race and busy or stressed out from other parts of your life.
+This is especially true when you have to balance serious training with the demands and stresses of daily life.

-Add everything up and it’s no wonder many runners lack regularity in their training.
+Add everything up, and it’s no wonder many runners struggle with consistency in their training.

 According to Team RunRun Coach Maxx Antush, “The two biggest reasons for hiring an online running coach are accountability and peace of mind.
 Knowing that somebody is viewing and analyzing your training often leads to increased consistency for runners.
 It is through this consistency that runners gain the most improvement.”